Austrosticta

 Austrosticta is a genus of damselflies belonging to the family Isostictidae.

 It is endemic to northern Australia.

 Species of Austrosticta are medium-sized damselflies, dull grey-brown in colour.

+Etymology

+The genus name Austrosticta combines the prefix austro- (from Latin auster, meaning "south wind", hence "southern") with -sticta, from Greek στικτός (stiktos, "spotted" or "tattooed").

+In 1908, Tillyard proposed the genus Austrosticta for a group allied to Isosticta.
+The name refers to a southern representative of that group.

 Species

 The genus Austrosticta includes the following species: